hotosm/learnosm/_posts/en/1900-12-21-start-josm_en.md

     ![Preferences window][]

--   On the left side, click the icon that looks like a paint can and paint brush.
+-   On the left side, click the language tab.
--   At the top of the window, click the tab that says “Look and Feel”.
 -   Choose your language in the dropdown box next to the word “Language”.

-    ![Look and feel][]
+    ![language][]

 -   Click OK.
 -   You need to restart JOSM to save your settings.
-Click “File” in the upper left corner, and Click “Restart” near the bottom of the menu.
+Choose the respective option from the message box.

 Learn Basic Drawing with JOSM
 -----------------------------